 Q: Why should indifferent students care about this election?

-Q: Can you give me a fun fact about yourself?
+Q: Can you give a fun fact about yourself for the students?

 A: Right, so I am a member of the Million Dollar Band and have been a Crimsonette for 2 years now, and I absolutely love it; it’s my favorite activity that I’m involved in here at the University, and my absolutely favorite memory is twirling on Saturdays in Bryant-Denny Stadium in front of thousands of people.
 It’s my favorite thing ever.